 It’s difficult for me to ever forget the TV mini-series “Noble House.”
 Not only is it based on one of my Top 10 favorite books (the James Clavell best-seller of the same name), it first aired the week I was in the hospital for knee surgery.
 Back in the day, orthopedic surgery for injuries such as my depression fracture could leave you hospitalized for six days as it did me.
-My wife recorded it for me (on VHS, naturally) while I was laid up in the hospital.
-I came home and immediately watched it and have a number of times since.
+My wife recorded it (on VHS, naturally) while I was laid up in the hospital.
+I came home and immediately watched it and have re-watched it more than several times since.
 With the advent of DVDs, I bought the special edition that I watch occasionally today.
 It isn’t as good a mini-series as the first and most famous from a Clavell novel (“Shogun”), but it is solid and of course has a large supporting cast.
-“Noble House” takes a different path in its translation from book to screen, as it modifies the story to change from 1963 in the book to 1988 in the mini-series.
+“Noble House” takes a different path in its translation from book to screen, as it modifies the story to change from 1963 in the book to a then more modern-day Hong Kong in the mini-series.
 However, they pull it off – with reservations.

 (1988; 355 minutes; directed by Gary Nelson and starring Pierce Brosnan, Deborah Raffin and Ben Masters)

 IT’S GOOD, BUT STILL MISSES A MARK IT COULD NEVER HIT

 (NOTE: I expanded this review on March 26, 2016, by adding some opinion and updating some links.
 I expanded it again with additional opinion and more trivia on July 7, 2019.)